filiphric/filiphric.com-new/content/cypress-basics-before-beforeeach-after-aftereach/index.md

   // rest of your test
 })
 ```
-Bear in mind that [Cypress clears out the state of browser](https://docs.cypress.io/api/commands/clearcookies.html#Syntax) in between tests.
-So if you e.g. do a login in `test #1`, you will be logged out in `test #2`.
-To read more about this, go check out my blog on cookies in [Cypress](/cypress-basics-where-did-my-cookies-disappear).
+Bear in mind that [Cypress clears out the state of browser](https://docs.cypress.io/guides/core-concepts/test-isolation) in between tests.
+Coming with version 12, it even visits an empty page so that there’s a firm test isolation.
+There are ways to configure this behavior.

-There’s one thing to note here - `test #2` might be dependent on the result of `test #1`.
-If the first test would fail, the second one might start in a different place in our app and create a domino effect for all the tests in that spec.
+> One thing to note here - `test #2` should be independent on the result of `test #1`.
+If this is not the case, you will create a domino effect for all the tests in that spec.
 It is a good practice to isolate your tests in such a way that tests don’t affect each other.
 For this, you might find `beforeEach()` hook more useful.
 This may require you to structure your tests in a certain way, but will help you gain overall test stability.

 ## after() and afterEach()
 Similarly to previous hooks, there’s a way to do an action before after your tests finish.
 It’s commonly used for doing a cleanup after your test is finish, which might look something like this: